Talk: Nasu Kinoko X Urobuchi Gen

 Uro: That's pretty intense.
 I really love that.
 If you read the timeline first, all the information flows into your head like something from a textbook.
 And all the important points in the story appear in the timeline, too, so reading the manga I was always like "Oh no...this is that one part in the timeline where...!"
 You get the same great feeling a second time.

-Nasu: I used to think that knowing the ending before you read something would cut down on the excitement, but as long as other people share your opinion, I know that's not true.
-(Laughs)
+Nasu: I used to think that knowing the ending before you read something would cut down on the excitement, but as long as other people share your opinion, I know that's not true. (laughs)

-Uro: When readers figure out who a certain character is or which historical scene it is they're reading, they feel a special excitement, like "I'm experiencing a historical moment!" ...In fictional history, that is.
-(Laughs)
+Uro: When readers figure out who a certain character is or which historical scene it is they're reading, they feel a special excitement, like "I'm experiencing a historical moment!" ...In fictional history, that is. (laughs)

 Nasu: That's the ideal scenario.
 I'd love to get there...